 The Fund is a member of the Insurance Guaranty Association Purchasing Group (IGAPG) CMFTS subgroup.
 The CMFTS allocates its expenses, which includes the contract with Insurity to host and support the ClaimsXpress software through an assessment.
-The Fund as a member is subject to an assessment.
-CMFTS expenses are assessed based on a formula the allocates certain expenses equally among the 10 member associations and others proportionally based on rolling 3 years average of assessable premium.
+The Fund, as a member, is subject to an assessment.
+CMFTS expenses are assessed based on a formula that allocates certain expenses equally among the 11 member associations and other expenses proportionally based on a rolling 3-year average of assessable premium.
 The current Insurity contract extension for hosting and support of ClaimsXpress runs through April 30, 2025, with an additional 5-year extension option.
 The CMFTS expense allocations are dependent on the size of the total group budget, relative assessable premium among members, and overall membership size.
-The current projection for the Fund's share of the CMFTS activities, including ClaimsXpress, are the following:
+The current projection for the Fund's share of the CMFTS activities, including ClaimsXpress hosting and support, are the following: